lieb/postdove/doc/postfix_configuration.md

 One of the alternatives for *hash* files are SQL database queries.
 This is what `postdove` manages.

 The configuration comes in two parts.
-First, `postfix` itself is configured to use sqlite queries for its various lookups.
+First, `postfix` itself is configured to use *Sqlite* queries for its various lookups.
 Second, the database needs a number of additional records added so that `postfix` can use these records to process the email.